-Dropbox is one of biggest players in online storage, now with over half a billion users in the system.
+Dropbox is the most popular consumer online storage platform, now with over half a billion users in the system.
 Their primary client is the Dropbox desktop sync client, which mirrors a folder named Dropbox out to the cloud.
 It works great.
 However, as the amount of data you deal with in Dropbox or the number of users all accessing the same storage in Dropbox for Business starts to increase, sync gets pretty messy.
 Things like figuring out how to deal with different users that only have permission to a subset of the data or dealing with a 5TB dropbox account with users that only have a few hundred GB of storage on their Windows 7 laptops start to become real problems.

 ExpanDrive solves this by letting you actually mount Dropbox as a virtual drive on Mac and Windows.
 This lets you access your content natively, from Finder or Explorer, without having to sync the data.
 It’s all on demand, like a regular native filesystem.
 To get started, you want to download ExpanDrive.